hexaguin/Coursera_Capstone/docs/index.md

 ## Methodology
 ### Acquisition and Processing
 After retrieving the census information and merging it with the, requests to Foursquare's `explore` endpoint were made for the centeroids of every community with the search term "breakfast".
-The resulting list of restaurants was cleaned by removing duplicates by unique ID, and filtering out commonly reoccuring names of venues (i.e. major quick-serve chains and grocery stores), as the focus of this analysis is on inmdependent breakfast restaurants and small breakfast chains.
+The resulting list of restaurants was cleaned by removing duplicates by unique ID, and filtering out commonly occuring names of venues (i.e. major quick-serve chains and grocery stores), as the focus of this analysis is on independent breakfast restaurants and small breakfast chains.

 The coordinates of each venue were then compared to the community centroids to assign an accurate community code to each venue.
 After this was done, a dataframe of 367 rows was left, each with a community accurately assigned: